Returned from Duty

 Enlisted at Chorley on 14th November 1914

-Adam was also a Signaler in the 14th Signal Company, Royal Engineers as of 26th April 1918.
+Adam was a Signaler in the 14(? hard to read) Signal Company, Royal Engineers as of 25th April 1918.

 Passed his Signal test, 1st Class Signaller